svn2github/rkward-svn-mirror/branches/jss_dec_10/examples/README.txt

 from within the directory containing this file.

-Note that since most examples/figures are concerned with interactive GUI elements, the demonstraction script runs interactively as well, and will prompt you to perform certain user actions, which cannot (meaningfully) be scripted.
+Note that since most examples/figures are concerned with interactive GUI elements, the demonstration script runs interactively as well, and will prompt you to perform certain user actions, which cannot (meaningfully) be scripted.

 -- Plugin example from Section 6 --